juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/06_Working_With_Raster_Data.md

 Another great thing about working with raster data is the ability to take satellite images of the Earth and extract information from them.
 One of the most useful datasets for this are the images taken by the Landsat satellites.
 The Landsat program is operated by the U.S Geological Survey and NASA and has been in activity since the 1970s.
 The Landsat 8 (the current version of the Landsat satellites) is constantly circling the Earth, taking images of most areas every 2 weeks and these images are available for download for free.
 To find out more about the Landsat program go [here](http://landsat.usgs.gov//about_project_descriptions.php) and [here](https://en.wikipedia.org/wiki/Landsat_program).

 #### Downloading Landsat Images
 There are multiple ways of downloading Landsat images.
 The most common one is through the USGS (U.S. Geological Survey).
 However, to download images from their site you will need to sign up for a free account [here](https://ers.cr.usgs.gov/login/?RET_ADDR=http%3A%2F%2Fearthexplorer.usgs.gov%2Ffilelist).
 Another easy way of downloading Landsat images is through [Libra](http://libra.developmentseed.org/), a project by Development Seed.
 Downloading images through Libra is much easier than through the Earth Explorer (USGS), but Earth Explorer gives you access to much more data, including old Landsat images.
-In this tutorial we will download images through the Earth Explorer, but know that Libra is also a good option.
+In this tutorial we will download images through the Earth Explorer, but know that Libra is also a very good and easy option.

 * First you need to sign up for a free account with the USGS.
 Once you've signed up for an account and you've logged in you can go to the main download [page](http://earthexplorer.usgs.gov/).
 * Next, click on the `Data Sets` tab at the top left-hand part of the page.